quentinsf/icsv2ledger/README.md

 [python documentation](http://docs.python.org/library/datetime.html#strftime-strptime-behavior)
 for the various format codes supported in this expression.

+**`--csv-decimal-comma`**

+will assume that number use the comma ',' as decimal in the csv.

+If the `--ledger-decimal-comma` option is not set, comma will be converted into dot.

 **`--currency STR`**

 is the currency of amounts.
 Default is locale currency_symbol.